zbejas/portarius/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/zbejas/portarius?color=yellow&include_prereleases&label=dev-release)

 ## Notes
-**I am working on portarius 2.0.0.
-If you want to try it out, help out, or check how the progress is, you can join our [Discord server](https://discord.gg/CVYEkSwVWE).**
+*I am working on portarius 2.0.0.
+If you want to try it out, help out or check the progress, for more information you can join our [Discord server](https://discord.gg/CVYEkSwVWE).*

 ## Features